Prioritizing Samples in Reinforcement Learning with Reducible Loss: Background and Related Work

 \subsection{Experience Replay}

 Online RL algorithms perform updates immediately after observing a transition.
-However, these not only make learning inefficient but also lead to catastrophic forgetting as some transitions can be sparsely visited.
+However, these not only make learning inefficient but can cause issues in training due to high correlation between recent transitions.
 To eliminate this problem, \citet{Lin2004SelfImprovingRA} introduced experience replay, which stores the observed transitions and provides an interface to sample batches of transitions.
-This has been successfully used in DQN~\cite{mnih2015human} to play Atari 2600 games.
+This has been successfully used in DQN~\citep{mnih2015human} to play Atari 2600 games.
 Since Eqs.~\ref{eq:loss_discrete} and \ref{eq:loss_continuous} do not require that the states and actions are generated from the current policy, algorithms trained this way are called off-policy RL algorithms.
 During training, data is collected from the environment and stored in a replay buffer from which mini-batches are sampled to be trained on.

 A naive method of sampling is to uniformly sample all data in the buffer, however, this is inefficient because not all data is necessarily equally important. \citet{schaul2016prioritized} proposes \gls{per}, that samples points with probabilities proportional to their TD error -- which has been shown to have a positive effect on performance by efficiently replaying samples that the model has not yet learned, i.e., data points with high TD error.
 Each transition in the replay buffer is assigned a priority $p_i$, and the transitions are sampled based on this priority.
 To ensure that data points, even with low TD error, are sampled sometimes by the agent, instead of greedy sampling based on TD error, the replay buffer in \gls{per} stochastically samples points with probability $P_i$.